Skip to content

 • Consultation: Talk to your sales team about quota standards; get their feedback and listen to their ideas.

 • Realistic expectations: Salespeople often know best what they’re capable of.
-Morale and drive depend on them accepting their sales quotas.
+Their morale and drive depend on their accepting their sales quotas.

-While setting a sales quota looks relatively easy, there are common pitfalls in quota-setting that only some people who took up an online finance degree can anticipate.
+While setting a sales quota looks relatively easy, there are common pitfalls in quota-setting.
+Let’s look into this next 👇

 Common pitfalls in sales quota setting